Lavin-tom/CollabPixels/readme.md

 ## Important Notes

 - **Collaboration**: Be mindful that others are also contributing.
 Respect the existing artwork and try to work in areas that haven’t been filled yet.
-- **Updates**: Remember that reference values will update weekly, so check back frequently for new inspiration.
+- **Updates**: Remember that reference values will update daily, so check back frequently for new inspiration.
+- **Final Image**: The final image will be set to 85 x 100, totaling 8,500 pixels.
+The first 24 days will have reference values in 3 rows, and the last 7 days will have 4 rows.
+This means you can add 255 pixels in the first 24 days and 340 pixels each day in the last week.
+- **Creativity**: Feel free to copy as many values as you like, but please give others a chance to contribute as well.
+Ensure that copied values are placed in the same row and column as the reference, and make sure they match exactly.
-- **Final Reveal**: The final image will be published on October 30, showcasing the collaborative effort, so the reference values will guide your contributions without displaying the complete final image until then.
+- **Final Reveal**: The final image will be published on October 31, showcasing the collaborative effort, so the reference values will guide your contributions without displaying the complete final image until then.
-- **Creativity**: Feel free to experiment within the guidelines!
-The goal is to create a vibrant piece of collaborative art together.

 ## Contribution